dougeby/IntuneDocs/intune-user-help/enroll-device-android-company-portal.md

     ![Activate device administrator screen](./media/and-enroll-5-activate.png)

     The device administrator role is one that the Company Portal needs to manage your device.
 It allows your admin to see certain things - like how many times you've attempted to unlock your screen - and to take some actions.

-    The key to remember is that these are actions that are taken in the name of security.
-Your company support isn't trying to violate your privacy or erase your information for no reason, but wants to make sure that corporate data is kept safe.

     Microsoft does not control this message, and we understand that its phrasing can seem somewhat drastic.
 There's not a way for the Company Portal to display just the restrictions and access that are relevant to your organization.
 All of them are granted at once on this screen.
 Contact your company support for more information using the contact information in the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) if you have questions specific to your individual organization's use.

 11. Follow the prompts to enter a PIN or password.
 If you already set up a PIN or password on this device, you won't see this screen or be required to enter a new PIN or password.

     ![Enter PIN or password](./media/and-enroll-6-PIN-native.png)